honorableCon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 > command : `chmod -R +X .`

+12. More directories

+> Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+> command : `mkdir -m 751 my_dir`